-Brick Centre II is a retail property constructed between 2003 and 2006.
-Located on the west boundary of Grande Prairie's Westgate Power Centre, it is in close proximity to national retailers such as Home Depot, Wal-Mart, Future Shop, London Drugs and Staples.
-Brick Centre II is comprised of 40,366 square feet of leasable area and is 100.0% occupied by The Brick and Nevada Bob's Golf pursuant to long-term lease agreements.
+Brick Centre II is a retail property constructed in 2006.
+Located on the west boundary of Grande Prairie's Westgate Power Centre, it is in close proximity to national retailers such as Home Depot, Wal-Mart, London Drugs and Staples.
+Brick Centre II comprises 40,366 square feet of leasable area and is 100.0% occupied by The Brick and Nevada Bob's Golf pursuant to long-term lease agreements.